 Amanda Childress, Sexual Assault Awareness Program coordinator at the College, sees important movement both at Dartmouth and nationally in confronting the shocking frequency of sexual violence on college campuses.

 Read more from Childress and find out what Dartmouth is doing to prevent sexual assault.

 “Dartmouth has understood this and has been taking new steps to address these issues—including the development of DBI—over the past few years,” she says.
 “This new center will enable us to bring heightened focus to developing a coherent and effective response to this national problem.”

-Childress and other members of Johnson’s staff will be working closely with Messina to prepare for the official center opening on July 1.
-In the meantime, Johnson notes that the initial DBI rollout begun earlier this academic year will continue, and current students will have the opportunity to contribute to the planning for Center programs.
+The College has opened a search for a CCAP director and members of Johnson’s staff will be working closely with Messina to prepare for the official center opening this fall.
+In the meantime, Johnson notes that the initial DBI rollout begun earlier this academic year will continue, and current students will have the opportunity to contribute to the planning for center programs.